 Manorial Documents Register in Discovery

 The Manorial Documents Register (MDR) is an index to English and Welsh manorial records, providing brief descriptions of documents and details of their locations in public and private hands.
 We have now completed our programme to improve the quality and quantity of the available information and to make the register available online within Discovery.

 We will continue to take in information that will allow us to provide accurate and up-to-date information about manorial records and their locations.
 The new owner of manorial documents must report any change of ownership to the Secretary of the Historical Manuscripts Commission (HMC) and Head of Archives Sector Development at The National Archives, as stated in the Manorial Document Rules.

 Find an archive directory

 Prior to Discovery, contact and access information for over 3,000 UK and international archival repositories was made available via ARCHON, the online directory of contact and access details.
-This information can now be searched via the Find an Archive tool and is also used in Discovery to describe the location of records.
+This information can now be searched via the Find an Archive directory and is also used in Discovery to describe the location of records.

 You can use this form for updating and creating pages via Discovery.
 Although ARCHON is now closed as a standalone database, the unique repository number used for ISAD(G) compliant cataloguing will continue to be used and known as an ARCHON code.

 Please note that all changes to information made available in Discovery will take at least 24 hours to be displayed.

 You can contact the Archives Sector team by email, or write to us to discuss the best way to provide collections information or with corrections, amendments or new additions to Discovery, including Find an Archive and the Manorial Documents Register at The National Archives.
 Please use the address: Archives Sector Development, The National Archives, Kew, Richmond, Surrey TW9 4DU.

 Accessions to Repositories